UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

    - The course is a cooperation between UPPMAX (Rackham, Snowy, Bianca) and HPC2N (Kebnekaise) and will focus on the compute systems at both centres.
    - Although there are differences we will only have few seperate sessions.
    - Most participants will use UPPMAX's systems for the course, as Kebnekaise is only for local (UmU, IRF, MIUN, SLU, LTU) users.
+   - The general information given in the course will be true for all/most HPC centres in Sweden.
+The examples will often have _specific_ information, like module names and versions, which may vary.
+What you learn here should help you to make any changes needed for the other centres.

 Preliminary schedule